elidaniel92/scala-script/README.md

 # Scala-Script

-Scala as Script language examples for Linux
+Scala as Script language examples for Linux (Bash)